-The acronyms are removed, and the text undergone extensive revision to reduce and clarify jargon in order to make the text more readable and understandable.
+The acronyms have been removed and the text has undergone an extensive revision to reduce jargon and clarify terms with the goal of making the text more readable and easier to understand.

 The analysis of the core topic of the paper is quite hermetic, too.
 The differences between the interpretations of the notion of adoption are not clear.
 The major issue is that the reader is not sufficiently informed about the relevance of this notion for the analysis.
 In the introduction, the Author/s present the concept of adoption as “allowing disadvantaged youth to benefit from social-outreach programs staffed by employee volunteers and financial sponsorship.”
 Does this interpretation refers to a specific definition provided by the bank or is it a synthetic definition provided by the Author/s?

-The relevance of the notion of “adoption” to the analysis was clarified for the first time in the introduction (see in the end of the introduction, p. ).
-I clarified that the significance of the term “adoption” in the bank’s CSR discourse contributes to a deep understanding of how the BUS-NPO partnership model is discursively framed and what its implications are.
+The relevance of the notion of “adoption” to the analysis was first clarified in the introduction (see at the end of the introduction, p. ).
+I explained that the significance of the term “adoption” in the bank’s CSR discourse contributes to a deep understanding of how the BUS-NPO partnership model is discursively framed and what its implications are.

-Then, based on formal and content dimensions of semiotic analysis I showed, throughout the findings section, how ‘adoption’ as a key discursive signifier that underlies the bank’s CSR discourse, had emerged as a multivocality and contested symbol which was changed according to different discursive strategies exerted by the bank representatives and the NPOs and their efforts to frame it with their interpretations and intentions.
+Then, based on formal and content dimensions of semiotic analysis, I showed throughout the findings section how “adoption,” as a key discursive signifier that underlies the bank’s CSR discourse, had emerged as a multivocal and contested symbol that was changed according to different discursive strategies implemented by the bank representatives and the NPOs and by their efforts to frame the term in line with their interpretations and intentions.

-The different interpretations of the term “adoption” and its multivocality and controversial nature demonstrated in the findings section and following by discussion (see p. )
+The different renderings of the term “adoption,” including its multivocality and controversial nature, are demonstrated in the findings section following the discussion (see p. )

 Moreover, it is suggested that the Author/s provide more insights for justifying the claim that the discursive and contested implication of adoption’s “policies” by the bank is central in their relationships with the NPOs.
 The literature on CSR is rich in cases that illustrate the superficial and instrumental approaches companies may “adopt” for raising their legitimacy with their stakeholders.
 While the idea of a co-optative strategy seems plausible, it is not clear whether the actions promoted by the bank hold are necessary for their recipients.
 A broader description of the environmental conditions that frame the relationships between the bank and the NPOs could reinforce the logic of co-optation.

-The structure of the literature review underwent substantive change to establish and justifying the argument of the article (especially the two first sections).
-Accordingly, I added critical CSR literature to discuss the effect of the business case approach on CSR commodification and the implications of market-centered CSR for the formation of cooptative relationships between firms and NPOs (see in the literature review p. ).
+The structure of the literature review underwent a substantive revision to establish and justify the article’s main argument (especially the first two sections).
+Accordingly, I added a discussion of critical CSR literature and its relevance to the business case approach toward CSR commodification and the implications of market-centered CSR for the formation of cooptative relationships between firms and NPOs (see in the literature review, p. ).

 Furthermore, the methodological section requires more attention.
 One minor issue is that perhaps table 2 (interviews) should precede table 1 (observations).
 Additionally, it should be explained how the data have been analyzed (methodology), as well as how the participants have been recruited.

-The place of table 2 (interviews) changed according to the reviewers’ suggestion.
+I have changed the location of table 2 (interviews) based on the reviewer’s suggestion.

-The method was applied to recruit the participants noted in the methodology and design section (see page).
+The method used to recruit the participants has been noted in the methodology and design section (see page).

-The epistemology base and the main stages of the analysis guided the research explained in the end of the methodology and design section (see p. ).
+The epistemological base and the main stages of the analysis that guided the research has been outlined at the end of the methodology and design section (see p. ).

 Finally, there are a lot of typos in the text, especially words that have not been separated by a space.